 In addition to Light Years, other editing work includes 7th Street, Brother Born Again, People are the Sky, Relocation, Arkansas, Forget Me Nots , and The Battle of Durban II: Israel, Palestine & the United Nations Linda is also a documentary editing instructor at New York Film Academy, and has served as a juror at many festivals and a guest lecturer.

 Her directorial debut, The Cats of Mirikitani, was broadcast nationally on the PBS series Independent Lens, screened at international film festivals and several countries theatrically.
 The film won many awards, including Audience Award at the 2006 Tribeca Film Festival, Best Picture/Japanese Eyes at the Tokyo International Film Festival, and Best Documentary at the Durban International Film Festival.

-The double platinum and gold award-winning team of Anika Paris and Dean Landon have been collaborating for over 15 years as a songwriting/producing duo.
-Their music has been featured in major motion pictures and television.
-Anika and Dean have also written songs for multiple artists on BMG, Arista, Universal, Warner Brothers, and Sony.
+The double platinum and gold award-winning team of Anika Paris and Dean Landon have been collaborating for over 15 years as a songwriting/producing duo, with their music has featured in major motion pictures and television.
+Anika & Dean have also written songs for multiple artists on BMG, Arista, Universal, Warner Brothers, and Sony.